 Even if a brand does use a reputable sweetener, such as honey, we now run into the second concern.
 How do manufacturers process each ingredient as well as the final product before bottling?

 Unfortunately, it appears that most if not all commercial elderberry products are subject to pasteurization.
-This means that even if a brand uses a quality honey, most of the benefits are lost during the production process.
+This means that even if a brand uses quality honey, most of the benefits are lost during the production process.
 Some sources claim that cooked or pasteurized honey goes from helpful to harmful.

-Why is Store Bought Syrup Pasteurized?
+Why is Store-Bought Syrup Pasteurized?

 The shelf life of homemade or artisanal elderberry syrup is only 4-8 weeks (longer if refrigerated or frozen).
-On the other hand, heat treated store bought bottles can sit on shelves for months and months waiting for someone to finally scoop them up.
+On the other hand, heat-treated store-bought bottles can sit on shelves for months and months waiting for someone to finally scoop them up.